-BROODSTOCK ATLANTIC SALMON.
-A number of catches reported from the recently stocked areas on the Naugatuck, Shetucket River, and Mount Tom Pond (with some time and effort put forth).
+BROODSTOCK ATLANTIC SALMON A number of catches reported from the recently stocked areas on the Naugatuck, Shetucket River, and Mount Tom Pond (with some time and effort put forth).
+A final round of stocking should occur in early to mid-December.
+Follow us on Facebook and our website to get the stocking updates.